cloudamqp/terraform-provider-cloudamqp/website/docs/r/notification.html.markdown

 ## Import

-`cloudamqp_notification` can be imported using CloudAMQP internal ID of a recipient together (CSV separated) with the instance ID.
+`cloudamqp_notification` can be imported using CloudAMQP internal identifier of a recipient together (CSV separated) with the instance identifier.
 To see the ID of a recipient, use [CloudAMQP API](https://docs.cloudamqp.com/cloudamqp_api.html#list-notification-recipients)

-`terraform import cloudamqp_notificaion.recipient <recpient_ID>,<ID>`
+`terraform import cloudamqp_notificaion.recipient <recpient_id>,<indstance_id>`